GoldenScroller™ transposes/renders score files written in MusicXML™ 3.0/3.1 format.

-Only the XML headers are parsed at startup.
-All MusicXML 3.0 files with valid headers are added to the score list, the rest are discarded.
-If the add samples option on the preferences page is enabled, the score samples are also added to the list.
+At startup, the application loads “*.xml”, “*.mxl” and “*.musicxml” files from the folders enabled on the preferences page.
+Files with 3.0 or 3.1 valid formats are added to the score list; the rest are discarded.
+If add samples on the preferences page is enabled, the score samples are also added to the list.
 Touch and slide to scroll the list.

 Reload the local score files